Available since: v3.0.0

 set::difference

-The set::difference function determines the difference between two sets, returning a single set containing items which are not in both sets.
+The set::difference function determines the symmetric difference between two sets, returning a single set containing items that are not shared between them.

 API DEFINITION